 Palapa Tiki-Style Umbrella

 Exotic umbrellas where the canopy is made of polypropylene faux grass cover that makes it look like a grass tiki hut.
 You can use it not only in the home yard, but they’re a better fit for the beach and pool.

 The design and look of the canopy differentiate it from conventional patio umbrellas.
-They’re better at sunny and calm weather, but you can use them in windy weather too.
+They’re better at sunny and calm weather, but you can use this as a patio umbrella in windy weather too.

 If you’re using it home with a patio table, then a 50-pound around stand base is needed.
 In the case of using it in the wind, a 70-pound base is recommended.
 But you can simply stick it deep in the sand if you’re using it on the beach.